 One of the key communication skills you'll gain from a Master of Leadership course is the ability to fluently talk about management issues.
 Spending time reading, analysing and writing about relevant topics invariably increases your knowledge base and familiarity with key terms.
 The result is that you should be easily able to hold your own in senior executive meetings.
 For your career progression, you'll also be able to give great responses to interview questions.

 To gain insight into how to become a more effective leader, you may study leadership theory.
 This is concerned with how leaders are built, made or otherwise come to be.

 - Transformational or Relationship Theory: Transformational leaders motivate and inspire others by modelling the kinds of behaviours they want and by demonstrating passion and enthusiasm.
 They win over their staff through the positive nature of their relationships.

 - Great Man Theory: This theory assumes that leaders are born with a certain combination of traits that makes them who they are.
-They rise to leadership roles naturally while others, who lack such traits, may struggle to ever become good leaders.
+They rise to high positions naturally while others, who lack such traits, may struggle to ever become good leaders.

 - Transactional or Management Theory: Some leaders may emerge by adapting to and succeeding within the governance system of their organisation.
 They are rewarded for performing well in a structured environment.

 How people, both as individuals and groups, behave within a company or other organisation is the topic of interest when you study organisational behaviour.
 As part of a management or leadership course, you'll examine strategies to elicit the kinds of behaviours that maximise performance.

 A simple example of organisational behaviour management is positive reinforcement.
 When, as a manager, you notice an employee or team doing something well, you reward that.
 Positive reinforcement might simply be a personal acknowledgement.
 But you can also draw attention to strong performance publicly or even build salary rewards into your performance management system.